Bird strike: Bug strikes

 Flying insect strikes, like bird strikes, have been encountered by pilots since aircraft were invented.
 Future United States Air Force general Henry H. Arnold, as a young officer, nearly lost control of his Wright Model B in 1911 after a bug flew into his eye while he was not wearing goggles, distracting him.

 In 1968, North Central Airlines Flight 261, a Convair 580, encountered large concentrations of insects between Chicago and Milwaukee.
-The accumulated insect remains on the windshield severely impaired the flightcrew's forward visibility; as a result, while descending to land at Milwaukee, the aircraft suffered a mid-air collision with a private Cessna 150 that the Convair's flightcrew had been unable to see until a split second before the collision, killing the three occupants of the Cessna and severely injuring the Convair's first officer.
+The accumulated insect remains on the windshield severely impaired the flight crew's forward visibility; as a result, while descending to land at Milwaukee, the aircraft suffered a mid-air collision with a private Cessna 150 that the Convair's flight crew had been unable to see until a split second before the collision, killing the three occupants of the Cessna and severely injuring the Convair's first officer.

 In 1986, a Boeing B-52 Stratofortress on a low-level training mission entered a swarm of locusts.
 The insects' impacts on the aircraft's windscreens rendered the crew unable to see, forcing them to abort the mission and fly using the aircraft's instruments alone.
 The aircraft eventually landed safely.

 In 2010, the Australian Civil Aviation Safety Authority (CASA) issued a warning to pilots about the potential dangers of flying through a locust swarm.
-CASA warned that the insects could cause loss of engine power and loss of visibility, and blocking of an aircraft's pitot tubes, causing inaccurate airspeed readings.
+CASA warned that the insects could cause loss of engine power, loss of visibility, and inaccurate airspeed readings via blocking an aircraft's pitot tubes.

 Bug strikes can also affect the operation of machinery on the ground, especially motorcycles.
 The team on the US TV show MythBusters – in a 2010 episode entitled "Bug Special" – concluded that death could occur if a motorist were hit by a flying insect of sufficient mass in a vulnerable part of the body.
 Anecdotal evidence from motorcyclists supports pain, bruising, soreness, stings, and forced dismount caused by collision with an insect at speed.